-Our Child Life Specialists are certified through the Child Life Council are trained in child development and how hospitalization can affect this process.
+Our Child Life Specialists are certified through the Association of Child Life Professionals and trained in child development and how hospitalization can affect this process.

 Play helps children learn about their world and develop new skills.
 It is especially important to use play during hospitalization because it's a normal part of a child's life and provides them with comfort.
 A Child Life Specialist offers developmentally appropriate toys and games and provides opportunities for creative and expressive play.
 The Child Life Specialist runs the pediatric playroom as well as the facilitation of individual care at the bedside.
 It is important for families to take breaks while in the hospital so we encourage you to take breaks as we are spending time with your child to help ease their fears and anxiety.

 During hospital experiences, children see many new people and unfamiliar things.
 By explaining these to children in a child friendly way, we can calm fears and decrease anxiety.
 A Child Life Specialist can help prepare children for procedures using gentle language, play and visual aids.
 A Child Life Specialist can help children and families cope during procedures by offering support and distraction, as well as use therapeutic medical play to increase children's understanding and comfort with the hospital setting.

 Our hospital recognizes that the services we provide children affect their entire family.
 To help meet the special needs of parents and siblings, your Child Life Specialist offers help in explaining a child's hospitalization in a way that children and siblings can understand, serves as a resource for questions about child development and parenting, helps connect families to community resources, and helps parents prepare for the transition home following a discharge or medical procedure.